Kharacternyk/pacwall/README.rst

     systemctl --user enable pacwall-watch-updates.timer

-If you use Sway, you should run ``systemctl --user import-environment SWAYLOCK`` by the time the systemd units are triggered.
+If you use Sway, you must run ``systemctl --user import-environment SWAYLOCK`` by the time the systemd units are triggered.
 They will fail otherwise.

 ---